zone-eu/zone-mta/README.md

 4. Modify configuration script (if you want to allow connections outside localhost make sure the feeder host is not bound to 127.0.0.1)
 5. Run the server application: `node app.js`
 6. If everything worked then you should have a relay SMTP server running at localhost:2525 (no authentication, no TLS.
 [Read here](https://github.com/zone-eu/zone-mta/wiki/Setting-up-TLS-or--STARTTLS) about setting up TLS if you do not want to use unencrypted connections and [here](https://github.com/zone-eu/zone-mta/wiki/Authenticating-users) about setting up authentication)
-7. You can find the stats about queues at `http://hostname:8080/queue/default` where `default` is the default Sending Zone name.
+7. You can find the stats about queues at `http://hostname:8080/counter/zone/default` where `default` is the default Sending Zone name.
 For other zones, replace the identifier in the URL.
-The queue counters are approximate.
+The queue counters are calculated on request so try to not fetch these too often if you have large queues
 8. If you want to scan outgoing messages for spam then you need to have a [Rspamd](https://rspamd.com/) server running

 You can run the server using any user account.
 If you want to bind to a low port (eg. 587) you need to start out as _root_.
 Once the port is bound the user is downgraded to some other user defined in the config file (root privileges are not required once the server has started).